-- 2. For animals that originate outside of Indiana, the exhibitor must have a properly completed CVI for all animals prior to entry.
-This requirement applies to all domesticanimals (except fish and poultry). - a.
-CVIs must be completed by a licensed and accredited veterinarian who has personally inspected the animals. - b.
+2. For animals that originate outside of Indiana, the exhibitor must have a properly completed CVI for all animals prior to entry.
+This requirement applies to all domestic animals (except fish and poultry).

+a.
+CVIs must be completed by a licensed and accredited veterinarian who has personally inspected the animals.

+b.
 A CVI for any animal is valid for 30 days from the date it is issued by a licensed and accredited veterinarian.
-NOTE: Animal(s) must be inspected by alicensed and accredited veterinarian no more than ten days prior to the date in which the CVI is issued. - c.
-CVIs must clearly include a description of each animal including the age, sex, and breed of the animal, and the official individual identification. - d.
+NOTE: Animal(s) must be inspected by a licensed and accredited veterinarian no more than ten days prior to the date in which the CVI is issued.

+c.
+CVIs must clearly include a description of each animal including the age, sex, and breed of the animal, and the official individual identification.

+d.
 CVIs must accompany the animal while on the exhibition premises.

-C. Pre-Entry Movement Permit (REVISED)
+C. Pre-Entry Movement Permit

-Effective January 1, 2022:

-- 1. For swine and cattle that originate within of Indiana, a pre-entry movement permit is not required. - 2.
-For swine and cattle that originate outside of Indiana, a pre-entry movementpermit is not required when an electronic certificate of veterinary inspection isissued. - 3.
-For swine and cattle originating outside of Indiana, a pre-entry movement permit is required when a paper certificate of veterinary inspection is issued. - a.
-The 2022 Indiana State Fair pre-entry movement permit number is "INSF22" and must be noted on all paper certificates of veterinary inspection. - b.
-The 2022 National Swine Registry Open and Junior Exposition pre-entry movement permit number is "EXP22" and must be noted on the paper certificate of veterinary inspection. - 4.
-For farmed cervids that originate outside of Indiana, a BOAH approved pre-entry movement permit number must be noted on the certificate of veterinary inspection.
-Permit applications are available online at: www.in.gov/boah/species- information/cervids-deer-elk/ - a.
-The pre-entry movement permit application must be received by BOAH at least 5 business days before moving into Indiana. - b.
+1. For swine and cattle that originate within of Indiana, a pre-entry movement permit is not required.

+2. For swine and cattle that originate outside of Indiana, a pre-entry movement permit is not required when an electronic certificate of veterinary inspection is issued.

+3. For swine and cattle originating outside of Indiana, a pre-entry movement permit is required when a paper certificate of veterinary inspection is issued.

+a.
+The 2023 Indiana State Fair pre-entry movement permit number is "INSF23" and must be noted on all paper certificates of veterinary inspection.

+4. For farmed cervids that originate outside of Indiana, a BOAH approved pre-entry movement permit number must be noted on the certificate of veterinary inspection.
+Permit applications are available online at: www.in.gov/boah/species-information/cervids-deer-elk/ a.
+The pre-entry movement permit application must be received by BOAH at least 5 business days before moving into Indiana.

+b.
 The Indiana State Board of Animal Health must authorize any proposed movements prior to entry into the State.

+GENERAL REQUIREMENTS FOR ALL SPECIES